agile-lab-dev/witboost-python-scaffold/docs/API.md

 `POST /v1/updateacl`

-*Request the access to a specific provisioner component*
+*Request the access to a tech adapter component*

 > Body parameter